 This course deals with selected topics in economics.
-It sufficient demand, and specific topics covered may the interests of students and instructors.
+It is offered when in sufficient demand, and specific topics covered may vary depending on the interests of students and instructors.
 Classes and independent study.
 1 semester.

-492.1(.2) Directed Study Prerequisite: ECO 201.1(.2) and 202.1(.2) and permanent Intended to supplement or provide an alternative economics courses in order to meet the special was a second students, the course provides an opportunity subject in detail and requires from the student and requires from the independence and initiative.
+492.1(.2) Directed Study Prerequisite: ECO 201.1(.2) and 202.1(.2) and permission of instructor.
+Intended to supplement or provide an alternative to the regular economics courses in order to meet the special needs and interests of students, the course provides an opportunity to study a particular subject in detail and requires from the student some measure of independence and initiative.
 Independent study.
 1 semester.

 498.1(.2) Research Seminar in Economics Prerequisite: ECO 300.1(.2) and ECO 301.1(.2).
-The study of the nature of methodology of research from the standpoint of economics.
-This course is designed to assist students in developing skills necessary to design, conduct, report and evaluate economic research projects.
-Students will develop a research project and produce a research report.
-Seminar 2 hrs. a week.
+The study of the nature of methodology of research from the standard economics.
+This course is designed to assist students in developing necessary to design, conduct, report and evaluate economic research projects.
+Students will develop a research project and produce a research repo Seminar 2 hrs. a week.
 1 semester.

-499.1(.2) Honors Project in Economics Prerequisite/corequisite: admission to the honors program (thesis option) and completion of ECO 498.1(.2) or permission of the Chairperson.
-This course requires the completion of a major economic research project or thesis under the direction of one or more faculty members.
+499.1(.2) Honors Project in Economics

+Prerequisite/corequisite: admission to the honors program (thesis op and completion of ECO 498.1(.2) or permission of the Chairperson.
+This course requires the completion of a major economic research proor thesis under the direction of one or more faculty members.

 Independent Study.